AhmadNourelddine/furnifuture/README.md

 <img src="./readme/title2.svg"/>

-> The FurniFuture is an efficient website that connects furniture buyers and sellers online.
-FurniFuture is more than just a buy and sell website; it offers a great oppurtinity for users to connect with shipping services.
+>Users can search for furniture and shipping services, both of which can be added to the cart.
 >
-> The website encourges people who can work in shipping furniture to create their own profiles so that they can have greater chances in finding nearby clients.
+>The website gives space to those who provide shipping services to create shipping accounts, taking part in the available shipping services on the website.

 ### User Stories
-- As a user, I want to browse furniture for sale, so that I can find the best product
+- As a user, I want to browse furniture for sale, so that I can find the product I seek for
 - As a user, I want to sell my used furniture to find a quick purchase
 - As a user, I want to promote my furniture shipping service, so that I can find more clients online